Skip to content

 ne asks for the listener's point of view on the matter, usually their agreement.
 It is different from he in that it's not directly asking a question but it only seeks confirmation.
 It roughly translates as right?, isn't it?, isn't that so?, etc. One uses it at the end of sentence if one is not completely sure about something but thinks it's probably true.

-tu suke kafe, ne? cepe un kupe ba! – You like coffee, right?
+tu ame kafe, ne? cepe un kupe ba! – You love coffee, right?
 Grab a cup!

 da neu, ne? – It is new, isn't it?